sap1ens/syrup/README.md

 # syrup for your waffles

-Little helper for [Waffle.io](https://waffle.io) based Scrum workflows.
-Shows Sprint information, currently only supports CLI mode.
+Little helper for [Waffle.io](https://waffle.io) based Scrum workflows, currently only supports CLI mode.

+Features:
+- List all Sprints with associated issues and details
+- Create new Sprint
+- Clone issue (if you decide to move it to the next Sprint)

 ![](https://db.tt/bxxiKMdK)

 ## Workflow

 [Waffle.io](https://waffle.io) is an amazing project management tool based on GitHub.
-It has two-way synchronization with GitHub and shows your repos as Kanban boards.
+It has two-way synchronization with GitHub and shows your issues for a repo as a Kanban board.

 It's a bit tricky to use Waffle for Sprints when you connect multiple repos to one board (but this is something you'll end up doing anyway).
-We developed a set of rules to follow that enables this app to show the Sprint information we need.
+We developed a set of rules to follow, which enables this app to show the Sprint information we need.

 ### Points